 And in the midst of it all, Sofía Luna tries to find her place as a woman.
 Her first duty is to solve the crime, but she also has to earn the acceptance of her workmates and above all to hold on to her son’s love.

-El caso de las japonesas muertas (Alfaguara Negra, May 2018)
+El caso de las japonesas (Alfaguara Negra, September 2018)

 Still convalescing from her male-to-female reassignment surgery, Sofía Luna returns to work in the Crime Brigade to investigate the murders of a number of Japanese tourists.
 The murderer paints graffiti on the city’s most emblematic tourist attractions and the victims, in addition to their nationality, seem to have something else in common: their asexuality.